-- Login to your Windows VPS via RDP (Remote Desktop Access).
-This tutorial will guide you to connect to Windows VPS server using the RDP from different operating systems.
+1. Log in to your Windows VPS via RDP (Remote Desktop Access).
+This tutorial will guide you to connect to a Windows VPS server using the RDP from different operating systems.

-- Right click on the SQL Server and select Properties.
-In the Properties window, select Startup Parameters tab.
+3. Right-click on the SQL Server and select Properties.
+In the Properties window, select the Startup Parameters tab.

-- Click on Apply button, and you will be asked to restart MS SQL service, Click OK to close the popup window and click on OK to close the properties tab.
+5. Click Apply button, and you will be asked to restart the MS SQL service; Click OK to close the popup window and click OK to close the properties tab.

-- Right click on SQL server, and restart the MS SQL service.
+6. Right-click on the SQL server, and restart the MS SQL service.

-- Now, open Command Prompt and run the below query assuming your SQL Server instance name is SQLEXPRESS.
-Note that, we've reset the password to "AccuWebHosting" for this example, but you'll have to replace your choice of password in @new argument.
+6. Now, open Command Prompt and run the below query assuming your SQL Server instance name is SQLEXPRESS.
+Note that we've reset the password to "AccuWebHosting" for this example, but you'll have to replace your choice of password in the @new argument.

 osql -E -S .\SQLEXPRESS